 On behalf of the Police and Crime Commissioners for Yorkshire and Humberside the Police and Crime Commissioner for Humberside has entered into a property lease arrangement.
 The annual costs associated with this property are shared between the four forces within the region.
-The Group has agreed to indemnify the Police and Crime Commissioner for Humberside against the future costs in the unlikely event that the joint collaborative arrangements are discontinued during the lifetime of the lease arrangements.
+The Group has agreed to indemnify the Police and Crime Commissioner for Humberside against the future costs in the event that the joint collaborative arrangements are discontinued during the lifetime of the lease arrangements.
+The property concerned has now been vacated and the Group liability for dilapidations will crystallise during 2015/16.